-Positioned as a premium brand, Bell helmet is the of choice of World Champions such as Lewis Hamilton, multiple Formula 1 world champion.
-In 2021, 12 out of 20 Formula 1[®] drivers wear Bell Helmets.
-Bell is a technical partner of Ferrari and other F1[®] teams and car manufacturers.
+Positioned as a premium brand, Bell helmet is the of choice of World Champions such as Lewis Hamilton, multiple Formula 1® world champion.
+In 2023, 70% of Formula 1® drivers wears Bell Helmet.

+Bell is a technical partner of Ferrari and other F1® teams and car manufacturers.

-Bell manufactures and markets helmets for professional and amateur racers for all forms of racing from Formula 1 to Karting through Rally and Road Racing.
-All products comply with or exceed the industry's most demanding helmet safety standards including FIA and Snell.
+Bell manufactures and markets helmets for professional and amateur racers for all forms of racing from Formula 1® to Karting through Rally.
+All products comply with or exceed the industry's most demanding helmet safety standards (FIA and Snell homologations).